dbcollection/dbcollection/README.md

-you'll have access (in a quick and simple way) to a collection of datasets for a variety of tasks such as object classification, detection, human pose estimation, captioning or NLP.
+you'll have access (in a quick and simple way) to a collection of datasets for a variety of tasks such as object classification, detection, human pose estimation, captioning, etc.

-This package is available for Windows, Linux and MacOs.
+This package is available for Linux, MacOs and Windows.

 ## Supported languages